*With encounter scripting towards the end.

 At the end of this page is an attached document describing ways to label the environment with gameplay tokens to make the space usable in multiple scenarios.

-While I can’t show anything involving my current project, I can give you a glimpse of the things I’m drawing inspiration from.
-These two photo albums are some of the larger, more fantastical environments I’m prototyping.
-These can give you an idea how I’m moving back to my bolder fantastical roots after Mafia 3.
+These two photo albums can give you an idea how I’m personally moving back to my bolder fantastical roots after Mafia 3.

 A chunk of my time on Mafia 3 was designing the large world layout and populating it with gameplay moments outside of the main quests.
 When I wasn’t managing this effort, massaging local layouts within the city, I was also hands-on creating locations outside of the city.